jwds1978/jwds1978.github.io/_posts/2017-02-20-family-day.md

 Why is Family Day a holiday, yet Rememberance Day isn't?
 Today is just another excuse for those in the public sector to not work and a day for people like me to remember how fucked up their family really is.

 I left home when I was 16 years old; never looking back.
-However, in recent years, I did make overt efforta to reconcile with my family though.
+However, in recent years, I have made overt efforts to reconcile with my family though.
 But, now as then, they showed exactly how little they actually care about me&hellip; As in, not in the least.

 At this point in my life, I'm done trying.
 I've long since abandoned all hope for any sort of family reconcile.